 - Renal failure

-Should side effects become severe or cause you concern, consult your veterinarian.
+Should side effects become severe or cause you concern, consult your vet.
 They can then adjust the dosage or seek an alternative form of treatment.

 Has your vet ever prescribed this medication for your dog?
 Was it effective?
 Let us know in the comments below!